bkgoksel/fun/docs/phase-two-todo.md

 - **DONE:** Create `public`, `public/css`, and `public/js` directories.
 (Shell command `mkdir -p public/css public/js` will be suggested).
 - **DONE:** Create the `public/recipe.html` file with the basic structure.
 (Linked `public/css/style.css` also created).
-- **TODO:** Open `public/recipe.html` directly in a web browser.
+- **DONE:** Open `public/recipe.html` directly in a web browser.
-- **TODO:** Verify that the title area, an empty story container, and the "Ingredients" / "Directions" headers are visible and laid out as expected.
+- **DONE:** Verify that the title area, an empty story container, and the "Ingredients" / "Directions" headers are visible and laid out as expected.

 ## 2. Initial Data Fetch & Display